sarkahn/dots-roguelike/README.md

   ### [Part 1.0 - Writing to the Console](Assets/Part1-HelloWorld/1.0-WritingToTheConsole/README.md)

-Demonstrates how to create a MonoBehaviour based `SimpleConsoleProxy` and how to write to it from another script.
+Demonstrates how to create a MonoBehaviour-based `SimpleConsoleProxy` and how to write to it from another script.

 ![](Assets/Common/demoimages~/helloworldsmall.png)